Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Westward Ho (9/10)

 Westward Ho is an unassuming little stand in Frontierland that’s home to some of the most savory bites you can get in Magic Kingdom.
-You’ll find Breakfast Sandwiches, Corn Dogs, Sweet and Spicy Chicken Skewers and our favorite – the Candied Bacon Skewer.
+You’ll find Breakfast Sandwiches, Corn Dogs, Jalapeno Poppers and our favorite – the Candied Bacon Skewer.

 It’s a great place for getting your snacks throughout the day, especially paired with their selection of Joffrey’s Coffees.